Neurology is the branch of medicine that deals with the nervous system. In addition to…

 - Alcohol and recreational drugs.
 Substances that alter your brain chemistry alter your brain chemistry.
 Usually a casual number of drinks (1 to 2 drinks, a couple of times a week) will not trigger seizures, though everyone is different.
 Binge drinking is more likely to trigger seizures.
 In addition, stopping drinking if you have a drinking problem can cause seizures.
 Recreational drugs are more difficult to pin down, often because it is hard to know their exact components.

 - Missing medication.
-Most people with epilepsy are on a medication regime designed to reduce or eliminate seizures.
+Most people with epilepsy are on a medication regimen designed to reduce or eliminate seizures.
 Missing medication is the primary cause of breakthrough seizures.

 - Menstruation.
 Hormone changes can trigger seizures.
 This means menstruation and it also means menopause and pregnancy.
 Sometimes hormone-based birth control pills can increase seizures, but the effect is individualized.